Embedded Cluster Config

 Overview

-To install your application in an embedded cluster, an embedded cluster config must be created in a release.
-Embedded cluster binaries are available only for releases that include an embedded cluster config.
+To install your application with Embedded Cluster, an Embedded Cluster Config must be included in the release.
+Embedded Cluster installation artifacts are available only for releases that include an Embedded Cluster Config.

 apiVersion: embeddedcluster.replicated.com/v1beta1